ErikSRoeed/slimmr/README.md

 # slimmr: SLiM Models in R
-An object-oriented R package for interfacing with SLiM.
+An R package for running and interfacing with SLiM, writing or manipulating SLiM models, and processing SLiM output.

 ## Example